hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 _Note: This command can take up to 10 minutes to complete._

-> #### When should I be normalizing my bigWig files?
-> Normalizing is recommended if you want to compare different samples to each other, and those samples vary in terms of sequencing depth.
-We have not normalized in this workshop because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).

 ### `bamCompare`

-Alternatively, we could use `bamCompare` to **create a bigWig file in which we compare the ChIP against the input**.
-The command is quite similar to `bamCoverage`, except that it require two files as input (`b1` and `b2`).
+As an alternate to calculating genome coverage with `bamCoverage`, we could use `bamCompare`. `bamCompare` will **create a bigWig file in which we compare the ChIP against the input**.
+The command is quite similar to `bamCoverage`, except that it requires two files as input (`b1` and `b2`).
 Below, we show you an example of how you would run `bamCompare`.
-The default `--operation` used to compare the two samples is the **log2 ratio**, however you also have the option to add, subtract and mean.
-Any of the parameters described above can also be used.
+The default `--operation` used to compare the two samples is the **log2 ratio**, however you also have the option to add, subtract and average.
+Any of the parameters described above for `bamCoverage` can also be used.

 ```bash
 ## DO NOT RUN